 - Dual socket, E5-2640 v4

 2 Sockets x 10 cores x 2.4 GHz x 3 hosts = 144 GHz

 $22,854 / 144 GHz = $158.70/GHz

 Eventhough the price of purchase is greater for the dual socket server, it proves to actually be cheaper for the resources you get.
 For a $66 difference I’d rather have an extra 12 GHz.

 On a dual socket server you also have the possibility to use all the memory and PCI slots, which is not true on a single socket server.
 Fair enough, one point for dual socket.

-Outcome Scenario A: Dual socket suits small environments better (as long as other socket based licensed software isn’t added).
+Outcome scenario small environment: DUAL SOCKET WINS (as long as other socket based licensed software isn’t added)

 A middle sized company running an 8 hosts cluster on vSphere Entperprise Plus, monitor it with vRops and stretches the storage with VSAN advanced edition.